A travel card needs to be presented upon entry. We can assist in processing your travel card.

 Present your passport and the document we provide to save you time and hassle when entering destination

 Learn More: Tourist Card - Land

-In 2015 the National Immigration Institute (INM) introduced the Tourist Card.
-According to the Forma Migratoria Múltiple is an admission document issued to vacationing visitors of certain nationalities.
-Also is popularly known as a tourist visa, it is not officially a visa.
+In 2015, the National Immigration Institute (INM) introduced the Tourist Card.
+According to the Forma Migratoria Múltiple, it is an admission document issued to vacationing visitors of certain nationalities.
+It is also popularly known as a tourist visa, although it is not officially a visa.
 Applicants will receive their Tourist Card via email after filling the application form.

 iVisa offers this service because many of our clients have had issues with long lines at their point of entry to pay for the card and our service will help you avoid the queue.
-In addition, obtaining this card means you don’t have to fill the form when you arrive at your port of entry.
-In summary, getting this card in advance could save you time, but please note it is not obligatory and carries a service fee.
+In addition, obtaining this card means you don’t have to fill out the form when you arrive at your port of entry.
+To summarize, getting this card in advance could save you time, but please note that it is not obligatory and carries a service fee.

 Use our Visa Calculator Tool

 A Mexico Tourist Card or FMM ("Forma Migratoria Múltiple," previously referred to as an FMT), is a tourist permit that is required for all foreign citizen travelers to Mexico who will not be engaged in any type of remunerated work.

 We require the following to submit your application:

 - Passport with at least 6 month validity

 - Credit/debit card or Paypal account for payment